Meaning of Pump Alignment Checking

 Alignment checking using Caesar II

-- Make the equipment nozzle anchor flexible or remove the displacement if the anchor was not modeled.
+Make the equipment nozzle anchor flexible or remove the displacement if the anchor was not modeled.
+You can delete the equipment also if required.

 WNC+H SUS System with spring hanger